 Even if you’re paid under the table with cash, you can be certain the IRS expects its cut.
 While there are income thresholds in place that determine at which point you must file, it is still a good idea to file taxes even if you aren’t required to do so – you may be eligible for certain tax credits and deductions.
 Generally, self-employed taxpayers and independent contractors receive 1099s for non-salaried work.
 But, if you receive income under the table from odd jobs or tips, you may still be required to file income taxes, even without a 1099.

-Do I Need to Report Under the Table Income?
+Must I Report Income from Under the Table Jobs?

 Under the table income is basically any income that you are paid for services rendered, but was not reported to the IRS by the person paying you.
 Employers must report and pay taxes on income paid to workers.
-If they fail to do so, you’re still on the hook with the IRS.
-Under the table payment can be money paid to you for a number of things such as babysitting, yard work or bartending, and is typically paid to you in cash.
+If they fail to do so, you’re still on the hook with the IRS even though paying employees cash under the table is a crime.
+Under the table jobs include babysitting, yard work or bartending, and are typically jobs that pay cash.
 Because all monies paid to you for any work you complete is considered income, if the amount earned falls within certain thresholds, you must report it on your taxes – even if you’re not supplied with a 1099.

 For 2017 taxes, filed in 2018, single filers under the age of 65 must file taxes when their gross income reaches $10,400 or more, and for single filers age 65 and older, the figure is $11,950.
 Married filing jointly taxpayers need to file once their income exceeds $20,800 if both spouses are under 65 years of age.
 If one spouse is under 65, and the other is 65 or older, this threshold is $22,050, while filers who are both age 65 or older have to file taxes when their income exceeds $23,300.
 Married filing separately couples must file when $4,050 in income is earned regardless of either spouse's age.
 Wage earners filing as head of household are required to file taxes at $13,400 in income under age 65, and $14,950 at age 65 and older.
 A qualifying widow/er with a dependent child has to file taxes at $16,750 if under age 65, and $18,000 if age 65 or older.